KanadaGeese/Data-Visualization-Project/README.md

 # Data-Analysis-Project
 Tianyi, Rami & Martine

+To our dear readers, you also may want to read the project's wiki :
+- Progress_log
+- Website_PATCH notes
+- Scoping Document

 ## Project Name : NBA Player follow-up
 The following project aims to track the NBA players' such as their performance and their movements.
-It has been constructed to give valuable visualization and insights about performances of each player within teams during their NBA Career.
+It has been built in order to provide valuable visualization and insights about performances of each player within teams during their NBA Career.
+## Problem Statement

+How can we help users explore the distribution and evolution of NBA player performance over time throught engaging, interactive geographic and statistical visualizations?

 ## Team members And roles
 Self service working method meaning that peers select the tasks they want to accomplish.
 However, we can highlight the following :
-- Martine : Has mainly been a Web developper
+- Martine : Has mainly been a Web developper & did map animations
 - Rami : Idea Man with the Statistic part & has worked on EDA
-- Tianyi : -/
+- Tianyi : Worked with D3.js
 ## Sources :
 [BasketBall Reference](https://www.basketball-reference.com/)

 ## Credits
-- Zied Bouyahya for the Web-Scrapping
+- Zied Bouyahya for the Web-Scraping

 ## More information :
 - [Access to Github Repository](https://github.com/KanadaGeese/Data-Visualization-Project)